CBA Immigration Law Conference - Agenda

 5.8 – When the Call Comes: Defending Your Client in A Detention Review

-Every year, thousands of individuals face immigration detention for reasons such as identity verification, flight risk, or public safety concerns.
 Detention hearings, conducted by the Immigration and Refugee Board, play a critical role in determining whether a person remains detained or is granted release.
-This session offers a comprehensive guide to navigating detention hearings and advocating for your client’s release.
+This session offers a comprehensive guide to navigating detention hearings.
 Participants will learn practical strategies for addressing concerns raised by decision-makers, presenting compelling evidence, and proposing effective alternatives to detention.
-To bring these concepts to life, the session will include a mock detention hearing, providing a real-world demonstration of best practices and advocacy techniques.
-Whether you’re new to detention hearings or looking to refine your approach, this session will equip you with the skills and confidence to advocate effectively in these high-stakes proceedings.
+To bring these concepts to life, the session will include a mock detention hearing, providing a real-world demonstration of best practices before the Immigration Division.
+Whether you’re new to detention hearings or looking to refine your approach, this session will equip you with the skills and confidence to appear effectively at these high-stakes proceedings.

 4:40 pm – 5:40 pm